ARM-software/acle/main/acle.md

   associated to the `name` expressed in the attribute.
 * These attributes have no effect on the calling convention.
 * All versions must use the same calling convention.
-* If only the `default` version exist it should be linked directly.
+* If only the `default` version exists, it should be linked directly.
 * Function Multi Versioning might be disabled at compile time by a compiler flag.
 In this case, the `default` version is used.
 * All function versions must be declared at the same scope level.